m-pilia/openvslam-example/README.md

 # Caveat emptor
-- This package is not meant as production-ready code, but rather as a simple example to test different cameras in real-time with OpenVSLAM.
+- This package is not meant as production-ready code, but rather as a simple example to test different cameras in real-time.
 The implementation is not robust, testing is minimal, and many features have a stub or oversimplified implementation.
 - The ZED module was not tested on hardware after refactoring and porting to version 3.0 of the ZED SDK, so it is possible that it does not work properly in its current state.